Sam-Dragon/cloud/gcp/GCP.md

 # Simplifying vm instance setup
 > Startup scripts
-  - on load, we can provide all plugins to install
+  - On load, we can provide all plugins to install

 > **Instance template** [Recommended]
-  - used to create vm instances or create instance groups
+  - Used to create vm instances or create instance groups
-  - we cannot update the template created.
+  - We cannot update the template created.
 Copy and modify it
   - Image family can be specified

 > **Custom Image**